 Arts and Exhibits Highlights

-For a more comprehensive list of exhibits and shows on in Paris this month, including listings at smaller galleries around town, you might want to visit Paris Art Selection.
+For a more comprehensive list of exhibits and shows worth seeing in May, including listings at smaller galleries around town, you might want to visit this page at Time Out Paris.